Rubans231/Personal-Notes/1 - Rough Notes/Japanese Basics.md

 ### Hiragana
 >- rounded alphabets
 >- used for Japanese origin words and to show different tenses of verbs and to show different verb forms
+>- Wi and We are no longer used as they are both replaced by i and e

 ![[Pasted image 20250809170809.png]]